jostylr/literate-programming-cli/lp.md

 which could send to a different build directory.
 Also minify commands, etc., could be available in both, but changed so that in development they are a passthru noop.

+testing. a module export that gives a nice test function that allows for easy testing.

 !---